OrientedPlanarDiagram#

 crossings

-Return a view of all crossings in the diagram.
+Return a view of all classical crossings.

 endpoints

-Return a view of the diagram's endpoints.
+Return a view of endpoints.

 faces